 Causes retention of…

+Activation of angiotensin II is the end result of activation of the renin-angiotensin system.
 Causes massive vasoconstriction.
-Also causes the release of ADH.
+Also causes the release of ADH and aldosterone.
 Also has its own direct effect on the kidneys activated when there is low BP.

 When the JG apparatus experiences a low BP it release Renin.
 This activates angiotensinogen to AG-I, which is then activated by ACE to AG-II